-NRS 200.368 is the Nevada law that prohibits statutory sexual seduction, commonly referred to as statutory rape.
-This consists of any sexual penetration between an adult at least 18 years old, and a minor who is 14 or 15 years old and at least four years younger than the perpetrator.
+Under Nevada law, statutory rape (formally called statutory sexual seduction) is defined as any sexual penetration between an adult at least 18 years of age, and a minor who is 14 or 15 years of age and at least four years younger than the perpetrator.
 Nevada’s age of consent for sex is 16 years of age.

-Violating NRS 200.368 is a felony when the defendant is at least 21 or has prior sex crime convictions.
+Under NRS 200.368, statutory rape is a felony when the defendant is at least 21 or has prior sex crime convictions.
 Otherwise, it is a gross misdemeanor.
 And all such convictions require the defendant to register as a sex offender.
 It makes no difference if the sex was consensual or even if the minor actually initiated the sexual activity.

 Below our Las Vegas criminal defense lawyers discuss: